a-ads/blog/content/blog/faucethub-withdrawals-replaced-by-expresscrypto.md

 thumbnail: ../../static/assets/undraw_notify_88a4обложка.png
 big_picture: ../../static/assets/undraw_notify_88a4квадрат.png
 meta_title: FaucetHub withdrawals replaced by ExpressCrypto
-meta_description: Attention FaucetHub users!
-A-ADS has replaced FaucetHub with an alternative service, ExpressCrypto, to enable withdrawals of small sums of money.
-To continue withdrawing your funds, please update your withdrawal settings and provide your unique ID from ExpressCrypto.
-With ExpressCrypto, there's no withdrawal threshold and a fixed withdrawal fee of 500 satoshis for withdrawals to bitcoin addresses.
-Please note that while we believe ExpressCrypto is legitimate, we cannot guarantee the safety of your funds and advise you to use it at your own risk.
+meta_description: Learn about the replacement of FaucetHub with ExpressCrypto for withdrawals.
+Discover how to set up new withdrawal settings and enable ExpressCrypto withdrawals.
+With no withdrawal threshold and a fixed withdrawal fee, ExpressCrypto offers an alternative option for withdrawing small sums of money.
+However, exercise caution as the safety of funds sent to ExpressCrypto cannot be guaranteed.
 ---
 Since [FaucetHub](https://faucethub.io/) stops maintaining its services, we've replaced it with an alternative service - [ExpressCrypto](https://expresscrypto.io/).
 Thus our publishers keep the opportunity to withdraw little sums of money.